 All he gave us was a floor plan, his budget and how many beds and sofa beds he wanted.
 We took care of everything else; from deciding on the colour scheme based on his preferred style of the home, selecting the furniture, selecting the accessories, space planning to delivery and setup in one day.

 Jason’s budget was $15k for 3 bedrooms, 1 living room, 1 dining room, 1 kitchen, 1 basement studio and an outdoor patio for a total of 8 rooms.
 The average cost for the living room, dining room, bedrooms and basement studio was $2000 which includes all the furniture and accessories.
 The outdoor spaces and kitchen cost about $3000 in total.

-Although it is a big cost up front, he is now able to brand it as a luxury, high quality Airbnb rental and charge his entire home $800-1000/night.
+Although it is a big cost up front, he is now able to brand it as a luxury, high quality Airbnb rental and charge $800-1000/night to rent out his entire home.
 The cost of furnishing the whole home was paid off within the first half of the month.
-With Furnishr, you too can receive great reviews with your Airbnb fully booked per month.

 Planning a big move?
 The cost of furnishing a home from scratch might not be what you expect.
 Whether you’re relocating for work or finally making the leap to live on your own, you have a lot to consider.
 Your moving budget has got to cover all those pesky move-in fees: the increased costs of rent, utilities, and internet.